atfides/experiments/assets/BrainStorming.md

 4. How do you prevent "3" from happening in the first place?

  * How do you lock the user's fund / How does a user recharge his account
+ * what is one issue is submitted twice with different phrasing